sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step2.md

 - `hiv1_sequences.MSA.fas > tree_file.nwk` tells FastTree to take in our multiple sequence alignment file (from Step 1) and output our phylogentic tree to a file called `tree_file.nwk`.
 A `.nwk` file is a Newick format file, which is often used to represent phylogenetic trees.
 It is a text-based way to represent the tree structure

+After running the above command, we will have our unrooted phylogenetic tree.
+Use <Execute command="head -10 tree_file.nwk" inline /> to view the first 10 lines of the tree file.
+Read more about Newick file formats [here](https://en.wikipedia.org/wiki/Newick_format).